New engineering jobs don’t need to be intimidating. By using proven engineering job advice tips, you can hit the ground running.

 Most companies, unfortunately, don’t have the resources to properly train engineers.
 As a result, many engineers progress at a sluggish pace.
 So, take initiative to get a headstart over your peers.

 The realities of office training from senior engineers

 Plus, I have endless new things I need to learn myself.
-So, to become self-sufficient, I suggest you do the following:
+So, to become self-sufficient, I suggest new engineers do the following:

 - Research and constantly learn about your industry.
-Watch Youtube videos, read books, and read articles on the internet.
+Watch Youtube videos, read books, and read articles and blogs.

 - When your colleagues have free time, pick their brains.

 I know, this isn’t the ideal kickstart you were looking for.
 But, you’ll be thankful in the long run.
 Because the less handholding you have, the better engineer you’ll become.

 #5 Become familiar with the standards and codes